rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 > Measure anything.
 Measure Everything.

 A lot of insights are gathered through exploratory data analysis.
-Having dashboards, tools, and instruments to measure operations is essential to help achieve the main over arching goals mentioned in the previous secions.
+Having dashboards, tools, and instruments to measure operations is essential to help achieve the main over arching goals mentioned in the previous sections.
 If not, everyone is just flying blind.

 **Internalize Useful Numbers**